Retirement Income Coordination

 A Pattern I See Repeated Over and Over

-Clients who come to me before Social Security starts usually have far more options.
+Readers who plan this window before Social Security starts usually have far more options.

 “I wish I had known this earlier.”